President and Chief Executive Officer

 In 1972, Bobbie played a major role in Vice President Joe Biden’s first campaign for the U.S. Senate.
 A graduate of Syracuse University with a double major in Journalism and Political Science, Bobbie was among the first Peace Corps volunteers in Kenya.
 She is married with two sons, three bonus daughters and five perfect grandchildren.

-Christiane is a Program Assistant- Africa at Vital Voices Global Partnership.
+Christiane is Program Coordinator, Africa at Vital Voices Global Partnership.
 With a background in international development and gender, she previously worked with Women for Women International on economic development in post-conflict countries and with the UNFPA supporting women’s reproductive care in humanitarian operations.
 Christiane has a BA in Laws from University of Law and Health in Lille, France, and an MA in International Politics, Gender and Development from American University.

 Vice President, Human Rights